One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Waterfront & Skyline at Sunset

 We’ve designed this Seattle trip plan as a walking tour.
 You should have no problem walking between all the different steps.
-If you’re looking to squeeze more in, you can cut your transit time down with taxis, public transportation options like buses, or a ride-share service like Uber or Lyft.
+If you’re looking to squeeze more experiences in, you can cut your transit time down with taxis, public transportation options like buses, or a ride-share service like Uber or Lyft.

 Eat a hearty breakfast at Pike Place Market